Yes! Weed is officially legal in Virginia - as of July 1, 2021!

 Unfortunately, delivery has not been legalized as of now.
 Stay tuned!

-With the lack of legalization, marijuana dispensaries are non-existent.
-Once marijuana becomes legal, we’ll be sure to have all of the information you need.
+It is unknown what hours dispensaries will have.
+Once dispensaries are open, we’ll be sure to have all of the information you need.

-While it is not possible to buy marijuana, patients with severe medical conditions may qualify for a medical CBD license.
+While it is not possible to buy marijuana at this time, patients with severe medical conditions may qualify for a medical CBD license.
 By going through an extensive process, patients may legally obtain state-produced CBD oil which contains small amounts of CBD and/ or THC-A. As of right now, this s the only possible substitute for marijuana that is legal to buy in Virginia.

 Much like above, there is no medical marijuana program in place to pay taxes for purchasing marijuana.
 Once a medical marijuana program is established please be sure to visit us again for all of the information you may need.

 Those over 21 may possess up to 1 ounce of cannabis as of July 1, 2021.

 Federal land is, in essence, not state land.
 Therefore, the decriminalization of possession of marijuana would not apply if caught with marijuana on federal land.
 With marijuana being highly illegal federally, you might be subject to heftier fines and the possibility of incarceration.
 At all costs, please be sure to avoid using and carrying marijuana while on federal land.

 Medical marijuana in Virginia is illegal.
 However, they do have a program that allows medical patients to obtain small quantities of CBD and THC-A oil for medical reasons.
 Called the Affirmative Defense Certificate, an approved patient is protected from criminal charges as long as they take their prescribed medicine while obeying state laws.

 As described above, there is no medical marijuana program established.
 Rather, they have established a program called Affirmative Defense which protects approved patients for the use of state-produced CBD and THC-A oil.
 Obtaining this certification requires a few steps: